OHDSI/TheBookOfOhdsi/SqlAndR.md

 launchSqlRenderDeveloper()
 ```

 That will open the default browser with the app shown in Figure \@ref(fig:sqlDeveloper).
-The app is also publicly available on the web[^sqlDeveloperUrl].
+The app is also publicly available on the web.[^sqlDeveloperUrl]

 <div class="figure" style="text-align: center">
 <img src="images/SqlAndR/sqlDeveloper.png" alt="The SqlDeveloper Shiny app." width="100%" />